 A Junior Explorers Program is also available for teens from 12 to 15.
 In addition to maintaining good grades, applicants must pass an interview and complete a five-week, in-house training program.
 Junior Explorers assist Police personnel with clerical assignments and at community events.

-If you would like the opportunity to learn more about law enforcement and serve your community, please stop by the Police station to pick up an information packet and an application.
-For more information, please contact the Explorers program coordinator by email firstname.lastname@example.org
+If you would like the opportunity to learn more about law enforcement and serve your community please complete the below application and stop by the Police station for submission.
+For more information you may contact Sgt.
+Ryan Todd at email@example.com

 | || |